GitMaster254/TailoringShop/README.md

 This app is built with love for my mom.
 Every line of code is aimed at making her work easier and her business more organized. ❤️ I’m excited to see where this project goes, and I hope it helps her run her shop smoothly.

 Thanks for checking out the project! ✨

----

-Feel free to adjust the tech stack if you're using something different, like another database or authentication method!
-Let me know if you'd like further adjustments.